What is Reentry & Why is it important to everyone?

 Reentry is the process of someone who has been incarcerated returning to the community.
 The person has fulfilled their obligation if they have served all of their sentence or they are in the process of completing their sentence while on parole or probation.

-Reentry involves the use of programs targeted at promoting the effective reintegration of offenders back to communities upon release from prison and jail.
-Reentry programming, which often involves a comprehensive case management approach, is intended to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
+Reentry can involve the use of programs targeted at promoting the effective reintegration of offenders back to communities upon release from prison and jail.
+Reentry is intended to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
 A variety of programs are used to assist offenders in the reentry process, including pre-release programs, drug rehabilitation and vocational training, and work programs.

 There are many factors any person has when you move from one area to another.
 Where would you live?
 Where would you work?
 Who would help you when you needed it?
 These are questions you would ask especially if you made the move very quickly with only what you could carry, and you had limited resources to rely on.